Sun-Young-Park/Election-Analytics/README.md

 One thing in particular stands out: in the last 60 or so years, the race for the presidency has been **remarkably competitive between the two major parties**:

 ![](past_results.png)

+The first half of the twentieth century experienced greater swings and greater margins of victory, while point spreads in the last 20 years have been less than 10 points.
+Moreover, since 1996 only one Presidential candidate has won more than 50% of popular votes cast -- Barack Obama!
+(TODO)

 We can also see which states vote blue/red and how consistently so.